 1. Installing and configuring an OpenVPN server manually is not a simple task from my experience.
 That’s the reason, we will be using a script that lets you set up your own secure OpenVPN server in a matter of seconds.

-Before downloading and running the script, note that the script will auto-detect your server’s private IP address.
-But you need to take note of your server public IP address especially if it is running behind NAT.
+Before downloading and running the script, note that the script will auto-detect your server’s private IP address, but you need to take note of your server’s public IP address especially if it is running behind NAT.

 $ wget -qO - icanhazip.com OR $ dig +short myip.opendns.com @resolver1.opendns.com

 2. Now download the installer script using the curl command-line tool, then make it executable using the chmod command as follows.